If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Private business loans are different from traditional bank or personal loans, and they are usually easier to qualify for because you don’t need collateral.
 A private business loan is financing offered by a financial institution other than a traditional lender like a bank, credit union, or another business lender.

-The term “private” refers to banks or other financial institutions not offering these types of loans.
+The term “private” refers to banks or other financial institutions that do not offer these types of loans.
 Private lenders frequently charge higher interest rates than traditional bank loan programs, but they can offer flexible repayment options and lower credit requirements.
 The advantage of using a private business loan instead of a bank loan is that it usually has fewer restrictions and requirements.

-For example, some banks won’t lend to start-up businesses because they don’t want to deal with the risk of losing their capital if the company goes bankrupt.
+For example, some banks won’t lend to start-up businesses because they don’t want to risk losing capital if the company goes bankrupt.
 In addition, banks may charge higher interest rates on private loans than on regular business loans.
-However, private loans have a reputation for being more flexible than bank loans when it comes to terms and conditions.
+However, private loans have a reputation for being more flexible than bank loans regarding terms and conditions.

 What Is a Private Money Lender?